 Make an overview of the social media channels your brand uses.
 Evaluate which ones are relevant in terms of your target groups and how much percent of your customers actively utilize the given platform.

-Based on that, decide where you should end or constrict your communication and on the contrary, where you should invest more time and money.
+Based on that, decide where you should end or constrict your communication and on the contrary, where should you invest more time and money.
 Maybe you’ll find out you should test new waters.

 Are profiles on all social networks consistent?